-If you have questions about student loans, you’re not the only one.
+If you have student loan questions, you’re not the only one.
 And like most people, you probably went to Google to search for the answers.

 1. How much does college cost?